IPsec Tunnel Types¶

 Remote Access / Mobile IPsec¶

-TNSR also supports remote access IPsec, also known as “Mobile” IPsec.
-TNSR supports IKEv2 clients authenticated via EAP-TLS, EAP-RADIUS, or Pre-Shared Keys.
+TNSR can also offer remote access IPsec, also known as “Mobile” IPsec.
+TNSR is compatible with IKEv2 clients authenticated via EAP-TLS, EAP-RADIUS, or Pre-Shared Keys.

-TNSR supports multiple remote access tunnels on different IPv4 and/or IPv6 endpoint addresses, such as for tunnels which accept outer traffic from different address families or tunnels which have different encryption or authentication requirements.
+TNSR can use multiple remote access tunnels on different IPv4 and/or IPv6 endpoint addresses, such as for tunnels which accept outer traffic from different address families or tunnels which have different encryption or authentication requirements.

 Warning